salesforce/omakase/readme.md

 - **Plugin** - the basic plugin.
 - **DependentPlugin** - for plugins that have dependencies on other plugins.
 - **GrammarPlugin** - for plugins that customize syntax and grammar.
-- **ParserPlugin** - for plugins customize individual parsing behavior.
+- **ParserPlugin** - for plugins customize individual parser behavior.
 - **PostProcessingPlugin** for plugins that need notification after all processing has completed.

 Most plugins will implement just the `Plugin` or `DependentPlugin` interface.